lqzxt/Time-R1/README.md

 ## 📖 Abstract
 **Time-R1 introduces the study of slow-thinking reasoning for time series forecasting.
 We propose a two-stage reinforcement fine-tuning framework combining supervised warmup and policy optimization with GRIP, a group-based sampling strategy for multi-step reasoning.
 Our model significantly improves forecasting accuracy across diverse datasets, demonstrating the effectiveness of training LLMs for structured temporal reasoning.**

-This repository contains the official code and fine-tuned [model checkpoints](https://huggingface.co/) for our [paper](https://arxiv.org/):
+This repository contains the official code for our [paper](https://arxiv.org/):
 > **Time Series Forecasting as Reasoning: A Slow-Thinking Approach with Reinforced LLMs** > Yucong Luo , Yitong Zhou,
 Mingyue Cheng,